 The eastern oyster is one of the most iconic species in the Chesapeake Bay.
 For more than a century, oysters have made up one of the region’s most valuable commercial fisheries, and the filter-feeder continues to clean our waters and offer food and habitat to other animals.
-But over-harvesting, disease and habitat loss have led to a severe drop in oyster populations.
-Scientists are working to manage harvests, establish sanctuaries, overcome the effects of disease and restore reefs with hatchery-raised seed in an effort to bring back the bivalve.
+But over-harvesting, disease, pollution and habitat loss have led to a severe drop in oyster populations.
+Scientists and resource managers are working to manage harvests, establish sanctuaries, overcome the effects of disease and restore reefs in an effort to bring back the bivalve.

 Why are oysters important to the Chesapeake Bay?